Killing of Hevrin Khalaf: Assassination

 A Bellingcat video traces the cause of Khalaf's death to rebels backed by Turkey and further reports that the group Ahrar al-Sharqiya is associated with the murders.
 While al-Sharqiya has denied involvement with her death, there have been videos alleging otherwise.
 One such video shows a body, face down, that is suspected by most to be Khalaf with a Turkish backed soldier standing over her.
 In the video, the soldier taps the body with his feet and says "this is the corpse of pigs."

 According to The Washington Post, the killing "almost certainly constitute[d] a war crime, under international law".
 While Turkish-backed groups deny any and all allegations, many videos of their involvement and complicity have been leaked, similar to the video that was potentially a depiction of Khalaf.
-Furthermore, many groups were instructed on an encrypted chat site called 'Telegram' to "not to publish any video filmed during the battles because it distorts our reputation."
+Furthermore, many groups were instructed on an encrypted chat site called 'Telegram' "not to publish any video filmed during the battles because it distorts our reputation."

 Her funeral was held in Al-Malikiyah on 14 October 2019.

 In January 2020, the BBC's Arabic service published an investigation into the death of Hevrin Khalaf which found that a sub-group of the Turkey-backed Syrian National Army, Ahrar al-Sharqiya, had extrajudiciarily murdered Khalaf on the M4 Motorway, at the Tirwaziya checkpoint.
 Ahrar al-Sharqiya responded to the BBC's investigation, stating that "The group that set up the checkpoint on the M4 that day did so without permission...
 Those who violated orders from leadership have been sent for trial."